Back

 Project Overview

-My Contributions
+My Contribution

 As the Product Designer on this project, I orchestrated workshops such as card sorting and user interviews to deeply understand user pain points and needs.
 Through iterative design, I refined solutions based on user feedback, ensuring the navigation met their expectations.
 I collaborated closely with the development team to ensure seamless implementation of features, bridging the gap between user needs and technical constraints.